EndPointCorp/end-point-blog/2023/12/building-real-time-application-with-signalr-and-.net8.md

 ```

 #### Creating a SignalR hub
-We'll create a **ControlHub** which inheritates Hub class.
+We'll create a **ControlHub** which inherits Hub class.
 We'll also create `CameraData` model class for passing data between SignalR server and client.

 ```csharp
 public class CameraData